-Rachel Lindsay Is “Bored” By Peter As The Bachelor & She’s Not Alone
+Rachel Lindsay Is "Bored" By Peter As The New Bachelor — And She's Not Alone

 It's official: Peter Weber is the Bachelor, which is exciting news for him, but he's not getting universal support.
 Former Bachelorette Rachel Lindsay said Peter is a boring choice for Bachelor to Entertainment Tonight on Tuesday, Sept.
 17. Rachel said, "I think Peter seems like a very nice guy.
 He seems lovely.
 This is absolutely nothing against him, but how many Peters have we seen before?
 What season are we on?
 24. So, we’ve seen 24 Peters."